-Reconstituting international criminal justice as a regional idea will add significance to international criminal law as a "concrete and not abstract concept."
-Regional systems benefit from states with greater socioeconomic, environmental, and security interdependence, because it encourages greater compliance with the decisions of regional bodies.
+greater socioeconomic, environmental, and security interdependence, because it encourages greater compliance with the decisions of regional bodies.
 Other scholars have also argued convincingly that "regional problems of criminality deserve regional approaches."
-For example, one scholar has asserted that regionalism can provide a hitherto unavailable means of balancing the benefits and dangers of both supranational and national enforcement.
-In terms of cost, legitimacy, political independence, and judicial reconstruction, regionalization may be a normatively preferable means of enforcing international criminal law, [which] merits attention as a viable part of a system of international criminal law enforcement.495
+For example, one scholar has asserted that:

+[Regionalism can] provide a hitherto unavailable means of balancing the benefits and dangers of both supranational and national enforcement.
+In terms of cost, legitimacy, political independence, and judicial reconstruction, regionalization may be a normatively preferable means of enforcing international criminal law, [which] merits attention as a viable part of a system of international criminal law enforcement.

-Regional mechanisms like the criminal tribunal can help to serve as intermediaries "between the state's domestic institutions which violate or fail to enforce human rights and the global human rights system which alone cannot provide redress to all individual victims of human rights violations."
-The ICC will never be able to deal with all situations involving international crimes, and even where it does operate, the issuance of lop-sided indictments means that a criminality gap will persist.
+Regional mechanisms like the criminal court can help to serve as intermediaries "between the state's domestic institutions which violate or fail to enforce human rights and the global human rights system which alone cannot provide redress to all individual victims of human rights violations."
+The ICC will never be able to deal with all situations involving international crimes and, even where it does operate, the issuance of lopsided indictments means that a criminality gap will persist.
 The regional criminal court could theoretically help to fill this gap by prosecuting situations that the ICC does not, by prosecuting quotidian crimes the Rome Statute does not cover, and by prosecuting individuals and entities that the ICC has not indicted or cannot indict.
-The creation of a regional court may allow the ICC to concentrate its attention on the most severe international situations, allowing it to dedicate its limited resources and staff most effectively.
+The creation of a regional criminal court may allow the ICC to concentrate its attention on the most severe international situations, allowing it to dedicate its limited resources and staff most effectively.

-A regional approach will similarly limit the difficulties of determining competing claims to the "duty to prosecute," and trying to balance one society's rights and interests over another as well as balancing victims' rights, by attempting to adjudicate which society "has the most valid claim in any one case."
-A regional body would circumvent situations where several states have a keen interest in exercising jurisdiction, and where one state's exercise of jurisdiction inevitably frustrates the aspiration of the other state(s).
-A regional court's jurisdiction could be based on the reality of the conflict lines, both territorially and temporally.
-Significantly, this means that the regional court could be able to investigate and prosecute crimes occurring in all affected states.
-Investigations and prosecutions could examine all aspects of criminality including the transnational nature of abuses, and not arbitrarily focus on one select instance, limiting the problems posed by lopsided prosecutions and investigations.
-A regional approach would also deal with double jeopardy concerns raised by the possibility of multiple prosecutions from different states.
+A regional approach will similarly limit the difficulties of determining competing claims to the "duty to prosecute", and trying to balance one society's rights and interests over another, as well as balancing victims' rights, by attempting to adjudicate which society "has the most valid claim in any one case."
+A regional body would circumvent situations where several states have a keen interest in exercising jurisdiction, and where one state's exercise of juris-